Backend Engineering Mastery - Complete Article Series

 A comprehensive guide for backend engineers, engineering managers, and principal engineers

-31 Articles | ~60,000 words | 10+ hours of reading
+27 Core Articles | ~50,000 words | 8+ hours of reading

 Series Philosophy

-- Trade-off Analysis - Decision frameworks
+- Trade-off Analysis - Decision frameworks, not just definitions

-- Code Examples - Runnable snippets
+- Code Examples - Runnable snippets that demonstrate the concept

-- Real-World Stories - Production war stories
+- Real-World Stories - War stories from companies you know

-- Self-Assessment - Verify understanding
+- Self-Assessment - Verify you actually understand, not just memorized

 Part 1: OS & Systems Foundation (Articles 1-4)

-| # | Article | Key Trade-off | Time | Status |
+| # | Article | Key Trade-off | Time | Link |

 |---|---|---|---|---|

-| 01 | Process vs Thread | Isolation vs Efficiency | 12 min | ✅ |
+| 01 | Process vs Thread | Isolation vs Efficiency | 10 min | Read Article → |

-| 02 | Memory Management | Virtual vs Physical, Swap vs OOM | 14 min | ✅ |
+| 02 | Memory Management | Virtual vs Physical, Swap vs OOM | 10 min | Read Article → |

-| 03 | File I/O & Durability | Performance vs Durability (fsync) | 13 min | ✅ |
+| 03 | File I/O & Durability | Performance vs Durability (fsync) | 10 min | Read Article → |

-| 04 | CPU Scheduling & Context Switches | Throughput vs Latency | 12 min | ✅ |
+| 04 | CPU Scheduling & Context Switches | Throughput vs Latency | 10 min | Read Article → |

 Part 2: Networking (Articles 5-7)

-| # | Article | Key Trade-off | Time | Status |
+| # | Article | Key Trade-off | Time | Link |

 |---|---|---|---|---|

-| 05 | TCP Deep Dive | Reliability vs Latency | 15 min | ✅ |
+| 05 | TCP Deep Dive | Reliability vs Latency | 12 min | Read Article → |

-| 06 | HTTP Evolution (1.1→2→3) | Simplicity vs Performance | 14 min | ✅ |
+| 06 | HTTP Evolution (1.1→2→3) | Simplicity vs Performance | 11 min | Read Article → |

-| 07 | Load Balancing (L4 vs L7) | Speed vs Features | 14 min | ✅ |
+| 07 | Load Balancing (L4 vs L7) | Speed vs Features | 11 min | Read Article → |

 Part 3: Storage & Databases (Articles 8-11)

 How data is stored, indexed, and queried efficiently.
+I've lost count of how many "slow query" issues were actually index problems.

-| # | Article | Key Trade-off | Time | Status |
+| # | Article | Key Trade-off | Time | Link |

 |---|---|---|---|---|

-| 08 | Database Indexes Deep Dive | Read Speed vs Write Speed | 14 min | ✅ |
+| 08 | Database Indexes Deep Dive | Read Speed vs Write Speed | 11 min | Read Article → |

-| 09 | ACID Transactions Explained | Consistency vs Performance | 13 min | ✅ |
+| 09 | ACID Transactions Explained | Consistency vs Performance | 10 min | Read Article → |

-| 10 | Isolation Levels & Anomalies | Safety vs Concurrency | 12 min | ✅ |
+| 10 | Isolation Levels & Anomalies | Safety vs Concurrency | 10 min | Read Article → |

-| 11 | SQL vs NoSQL Decision Guide | Flexibility vs Scale | 12 min | ✅ |
+| 11 | SQL vs NoSQL Decision Guide | Flexibility vs Scale | 10 min | Read Article → |

 Part 4: Distributed Systems (Articles 12-16)

-| # | Article | Key Trade-off | Time | Status |
+| # | Article | Key Trade-off | Time | Link |

 |---|---|---|---|---|

-| 12 | CAP Theorem Demystified | Consistency vs Availability | 12 min | ✅ |
+| 12 | CAP Theorem Demystified | Consistency vs Availability | 10 min | Read Article → |

-| 13 | Sharding Strategies | Query Flexibility vs Scale | 14 min | ✅ |
+| 13 | Sharding Strategies | Query Flexibility vs Scale | 11 min | Read Article → |

-| 14 | Replication Patterns | Consistency vs Latency | 13 min | ✅ |
+| 14 | Replication Patterns | Consistency vs Latency | 10 min | Read Article → |

-| 15 | Consensus & Raft | Availability vs Strong Consistency | 15 min | ✅ |
+| 15 | Consensus & Raft | Availability vs Strong Consistency | 12 min | Read Article → |

-| 16 | Time, Clocks & Ordering | Simplicity vs Accuracy | 13 min | ✅ |
+| 16 | Time, Clocks & Ordering | Simplicity vs Accuracy | 10 min | Read Article → |

 Part 5: Production Engineering (Articles 17-20)

 Running systems reliably in production.
+This is where theory meets reality, and reality usually wins.

-| # | Article | Key Trade-off | Time | Status |
+| # | Article | Key Trade-off | Time | Link |

 |---|---|---|---|---|

-| 17 | Reliability Patterns | Availability vs Complexity | 14 min | ✅ |
+| 17 | Reliability Patterns | Availability vs Complexity | 11 min | Read Article → |

-| 18 | Caching Strategies | Performance vs Consistency | 13 min | ✅ |
+| 18 | Caching Strategies | Performance vs Consistency | 10 min | Read Article → |

-| 19 | Observability (Metrics, Logs, Traces) | Coverage vs Overhead | 14 min | ✅ |
+| 19 | Observability (Metrics, Logs, Traces) | Coverage vs Overhead | 11 min | Read Article → |

-| 20 | Security Fundamentals | Security vs Convenience | 12 min | ✅ |
+| 20 | Security Fundamentals | Security vs Convenience | 10 min | Read Article → |

 Part 6: Cloud-Native & Modern Patterns (Articles 21-24)

-| # | Article | Key Trade-off | Time | Status |
+| # | Article | Key Trade-off | Time | Link |

 |---|---|---|---|---|

-| 21 | Containers & Docker | Isolation vs Overhead | 12 min | ✅ |
+| 21 | Containers & Docker | Isolation vs Overhead | 10 min | Read Article → |

-| 22 | Kubernetes Essentials | Abstraction vs Complexity | 15 min | ✅ |
+| 22 | Kubernetes Essentials | Abstraction vs Complexity | 12 min | Read Article → |

-| 23 | Message Queues (Kafka vs RabbitMQ) | Throughput vs Latency | 13 min | ✅ |
+| 23 | Message Queues (Kafka vs RabbitMQ) | Throughput vs Latency | 10 min | Read Article → |

-| 24 | Event-Driven Architecture | Decoupling vs Complexity | 14 min | ✅ |
+| 24 | Event-Driven Architecture | Decoupling vs Complexity | 11 min | Read Article → |

-| # | Article | Focus | Time | Status |
+| # | Article | Audience | Time | Link |

 |---|---|---|---|---|

-| 26 | Design: URL Shortener | Simple, scalable system | 12 min | ✅ |
+| 25 | Architecture Decision Records | Senior+ | 12 min | Read Article → |

-| 27 | Design: Distributed Cache | High-performance caching | 14 min | ✅ |
+| 27 | Build vs Buy Decisions | Principal/Director | 10 min | Read Article → |

-| # | Article | Audience | Time | Status |
+| # | Article | Focus | Time | Link |

 |---|---|---|---|---|